Serena Williams plays 2nd seed Kontaveit in US Open Round 2 - WHIZ News

 Regardless of how Williams vs. Kontaveit went, there would be more in store for the American, who announced on Aug.
 9 she was intent on “evolving” away from her playing days (she said she does not like using the word “retirement”).

-Williams will team up with her older sister, Venus, in doubles on Thursday against the Czech duo of Lucie Hradecka and Linda Noskova.
+Williams will team up with Venus in doubles on Thursday night against the Czech duo of Lucie Hradecka and Linda Noskova.
 It marks the reunion of a partnership that produced 14 Grand Slam doubles championships but last participated in that event anywhere in 2018.

 Venus said it was Serena’s idea to enter the doubles.